MoAshour93/MLX_Finetuning/README.md

          <s>[INST] Human message [/INST] Assistant response </s>[INST] Human message [/INST] Assistant response

 ### Step 2.3:
-For fine-tuning purposes using the MLX library, we have to convert the training data into 3 json files: **train.jsonl**, **test.jsonl** & **valid.jsonl**.
+For fine-tuning purposes using the **MLX library**, we have to convert the training data into 3 json files: **train.jsonl**, **test.jsonl** & **valid.jsonl**.

-### Step 2.4:
-I built a python code which takes the **CSV** uploaded by the end user from any desired location and then it applies the **llama3** chat template on it and then saves the training, testing and validation files in **jsonl** format.
+I built a python code which takes the **CSV** uploaded by the end user from any desired location and then it applies an example chat template on it (refer to **Step 2.2** above) and then saves the training, testing and validation files in **jsonl** format.

 The training data is 80% of the original data size, testing is at 10% and validation is at 10%.
 All the resultant files are saved in a folder called **data**.

+The file that undertakes the above task is **csv_to_jsonl.py** and it is available within the repository.

-In case of gated models, you will have to install huggingface hub in terminal using
+In case of gated models, you will have to install huggingface hub in terminal using:

                 Pip install huggingface_hub